You start your day with a check-in on social media. You spot a negative review on your Facebook page. Do you:

 Here’s what to do.

-Why should businesses apologize?
+Why should businesses apologize to customers?

 For one, apologies display empathy–something experts credit as a force that drives business forward.
 That could help secure higher business deals and drive company growth.